Jim Troupis: Early life and career

 James Troupis was born in 1953 and raised in Mendota, Illinois.
 During Jim's childhood, his father was mayor of the city.
 He earned his bachelor's degree from Northwestern University, then immediately continued his education at the Northwestern University School of Law, earning his J.D. in 1978.
 While attending law school, he was editor-in-chief of the Journal of Criminal Law & Criminology and clerked for Howard C. Ryan, then a justice of the Illinois Supreme Court.
 From 1979 to 1987, he practiced law in Mendota in partnership with his father, in a law firm known as Troupis & Troupis.

 He became involved in Republican politics during these years.
 He was elected mayor of Mendota in 1985, and was director of state representative Judy Koehler's campaign for United States Senate in 1986.
-Koehler lost badly in the general election.
+Koehler lost in the general election.
 The following year, Troupis moved to Dane County, Wisconsin, where he became a partner in the law firm Michael Best & Friedrich LLP.
 He remained at that firm until 2010, handling significant corporate litigation.
 After 2010, he practiced in his own law firm, the Troupis Law Office.